Before the Bell: Five things every investor needs to know

 “Global tensions and a rush to safety ruled the New York session, and this has followed through to Asia,” said Jeffrey Halley, senior market analyst at OANDA.
 “With a long weekend globally nearly upon us and further North Korea risk this Friday, the safety first theme is likely to continue.”

 Asian markets were mixed with the Nikkei down 1 per cent, the Shanghai index off 0.5 per cent but the Hang Seng up 0.9 per cent.
 European shares rose in early trading.
 France’s CAC gained 0.2 per cent, Germany’s DAX added 0.2 per cent, and Britain’s FTSE rose 0.2 per cent.
 U.S. indexes wavered and pointed to a lower open as Dow futures fell 0.1 per cent, the S&P 500 was off 0.06 per cent and the Nasdaq was down 0.02 per cent.
+Futures for the TSX 60 were in negative territory.

 Commodities